Flovent Inhaler (Fluticasone Propionate)

 *Product images are for reference only

-Flovent Inhaler (Fluticasone) Dosage and Side Effects
+Flovent Inhaler (Fluticasone) Product Overview

 Flovent Inhaler (Fluticasone Propionate) is an inhaled corticosteroid that is prescribed to patients to decrease the inflammation in the lungs and open the airways diagnosed with asthma.
 The opening of airways helps to reduce the number of asthma attacks and symptoms people experience.
 Flovent Inhaler is preventative and does not stop an asthma attack if you are already experiencing it.